Critical Thinking Research

 3. Reflection

-Critical thinking is a competency and method that is applicable in all projects irrespective of the type of solution expected.
+Critical social research shows that critical thinking is a core competency applicable across diverse projects, regardless of the solution expected.

 Think Design's recommendation